Ireland in the Eurovision Song Contest 2012

-Ireland participated in the Eurovision Song Contest 2012 with the song "Waterline" written by Nick Jarl and Sharon Vaughn.
+Ireland was represented at the Eurovision Song Contest 2012 with the song "Waterline" written by Nick Jarl and Sharon Vaughn.
 The song was performed by the duo Jedward, who had previously represented Ireland at the Eurovision Song Contest in 2011 where they achieved eighth place with the song "Lipstick".
 The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2012 in order to select the Irish entry for the 2012 contest in Baku, Azerbaijan.
 Five songs faced the votes of five regional juries and a public televote, ultimately resulting in the selection of "Waterline" performed by Jedward as the Irish Eurovision entry.

 Ireland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 22 May 2012.
 Performing as the closing entry during the show in position 18, "Waterline" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 26 May.
 It was later revealed that Ireland placed sixth out of the 18 participating countries in the semi-final with 92 points.
 In the final, Ireland performed in position 23 and placed nineteenth out of the 26 participating countries, scoring 46 points.

 Background

 Prior to the 2012 contest, Ireland had participated in the Eurovision Song Contest forty-five times since its first entry in 1965.
 Ireland has won the contest a record seven times in total.
 The country's first win came in 1970, with then-18-year-old Dana winning with "All Kinds of Everything".
 Ireland holds the record for being the only country to win the contest three times in a row (in 1992, 1993 and 1994), as well as having the only three-time winner (Johnny Logan, who won in 1980 as a singer, 1987 as a singer-songwriter, and again in 1992 as a songwriter).
 The Irish entry in 2011, "Lipstick" performed by Jedward, managed to qualify to the final and placed eighth, achieving Ireland's highest position in the contest since 2000.

 The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
 RTÉ confirmed their intentions to participate at the 2012 Eurovision Song Contest on 2 November 2012.
 From 2008 to 2011, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2012 Eurovision Song Contest, RTÉ announced alongside their confirmation on 2 November 2012 the organisation of Eurosong 2012 to choose the artist and song to represent Ireland at the contest with the continuation of the mentor system that involved five music professionals each selecting one entry for the competition.
+For the 2012 Eurovision Song Contest, RTÉ announced alongside their confirmation on 2 November 2012 the organisation of Eurosong 2012 to choose the artist and song to represent Ireland at the contest.